 In addition to the above workshop dates and locations, SOLS staff will also be presenting as part of two locally organized board development days:

 - April 27th in West Lincoln for Niagara area libraries

 - May 11th in East Gwillimbury for libraries in the north end of York region.

 SOLS will consider organizing additional workshops if demand exceeds availability, based on the capacity of meeting rooms.

 Northern Ontario Public Library Boards

-Regional Training will be schedule for the Spring and Fall 2019 in select locations.
-Please send all expressions of interest to host a regional session to email@example.com.
+Regional Training will be scheduled for the Spring and Fall 2019 in select locations.
+Please send all expressions of interest to host a regional session to firstname.lastname@example.org.

 The Ontario Library Association (OLA) is the oldest continually-operating non-profit library association in Canada, with over 5,000 members comprised of library staff and supporters from the public, school, academic, and special libraries.
 The Ontario Library Boards' Association (OLBA) is a division of OLA that represents public library board members (trustees) on issues relating to their areas of responsibility.
 The work of the OLBA is primarily to build a professional development (training) program that is responsive to common issues of common concern